 Day 1 - Lima Welcome to Peru!
 Your adventure begins in Lima, where you will be collected from the airport on arrival and transferred to your hotel.
 Here you will meet your small group of fellow travellers and your local leader for a 2pm welcome meeting.
 Afterwards, head out to get to know the city on a walking tour of downtown Lima with your leader.
 Admire the colonial buildings of Plaza Mayor and visit the eerie catacombs of the Saint Francis Monastery, then head away from the tourist trail to Alameda de Chabuca Granda – an area popular with the locals.
 Stop off at the colourful street food stalls to sample some of Lima’s favourite sweet treats, like Peruvian donuts and mazamorra morada; porridge made from purple corn.
 But be sure to leave some room as tonight’s dinner is really something special.
 Lima has one of the world’s most revered culinary scenes, and this evening you’ll head to one of the city’s best restaurants, set in a historic house in the artistic Barranco neighbourhood.
 Inspired by the home-cooked food of his mother, the creative chef offers up traditional Peruvian dishes with the atmosphere of a welcoming family home.

 Day 3 - Amazon Jungle Embrace a very early start this morning and set off into the jungle after breakfast.
 Take a short walk and a short boat ride to the other side of the river, then begin a walk to the Oxbow Lake – this walk should take around an hour and a half over flat, shady terrain with plenty of stops along the way.
 Board an open topped catamaran to explore the lake in search of birds, monkeys and maybe some otters if you’re lucky.
 Return to the lodge via the same route, take some time to freshen up, then take a short walk to the Chuncho Macaw Clay Lick.
 As the name suggests, this clay wall attracts parrots in their hundreds who come to snack on the mineral rich clay each morning, offering visitors a close up look at these vibrant creatures.
-Return to the lodge for lunch and take some time to enjoy the views from your room or catch up on sleep, then in the afternoon, travel by boat to a medicinal garden where a local shaman will explain the properties of the plants and trees and offer you some local alcohol to try.
+Return to the lodge for lunch and take some time to enjoy the views from your room or catch up on sleep, then in the afternoon, travel by boat to a medicinal garden where a community organization produces medicines from native plants.
+Walk a forest trail to learn about the different medicinal properties of the surrounding plants.
 This evening, enjoy a boat trip in search of caimans – with the engine turned off, you’ll be treated to the wild sounds of the jungle at night.

 Day 5 - Cusco Today you will discover more of Cusco’s charms on a walking tour with your leader.
 Visit the Coricancha Temple, once the most important temple in the Incan Empire.
 Formerly plated in thick gold, the Spanish built a Dominican church atop its walls.
 Meet with a local guide to uncover the secrets of the temple and the ancient civilization that first built it.
-Stop of at the Manos Unidas cafe – no ordinary eatery, this Intrepid Foundation supported project provides those with intellectual disabilities vocational training and practical work experience to help with future employment.
-Enjoy a snack and one of the best coffees in Cusco while learning about the important work of this enterprise.
+Stop of at the Xapiri Ground art gallery and cafe – no ordinary eatery, this project empowers indigenous communities to maintain their cultural traditions through collaborative art installations and fair trade practices.
 Afterwards, head to the San Pedro market, where you can practice your bargaining skills and take some colourful pictures, then swing by the Plaza de Armas for another look at the marvellous cathedral.
 The afternoon is free for further explorations – speak to your leader about the option to arrange a cooking class at a local restaurant using fair trade products, or the half-day Inkilltambo trek, exploring an archaeologic site on the city’s outskirts.